 8. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts/arrangements /transactions entered by the Company during the FinancialYear 2017-18 with the related parties were in the ordinary course of business and at arm'slength basis except few transactions which are disclosed in Form No. AOC 2 as AnnexureVII.During the year the Company has not entered into contract/ arrangement/transactions withrelated parties which could be considered material in accordance with the Company'sPolicy on Materiality of Related Party Transactions and Dealing with Related PartyTransactions'.
-The said policy is uploaded on the website of the Company.
+All contracts/arrangements /transactions entered by the Company during the FinancialYear 2018-19 with the related parties were in the ordinary course of business and at arm'slength basis except a few transactions as disclosed in Form AOC-2 as per Annexure VI.During the year the Company has not entered into contract/ arrangement/transactions withrelated parties which could be considered material in accordance with the Company'sPolicy on Materiality of Related Party Transactions and Dealing with Related PartyTransactions'.
+The said policy is available on the website of the Company.

-Further we draw your attention to Note No 35 of the Standalone Financial Statements ofthe Company for details of Related Party transactions.
+Further we draw your attention to Note no. 35 of the Standalone Financial Statementsof the Company for details of related party transactions.

 9. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGSAND OUTGO

-Details of energy conservation technology absorption research and development andforeign exchange earnings and outgo as required under Section 134(3)(m) of the Act readwith applicable rules are given in Annexure III to this Report.
+Details of energy conservation technology absorption research and development andforeign exchange earnings and outgo as required under Section 134(3)(m) of the Act readwith the applicable rules are given in Annexure II to this Report.